 The Seoul Owl Bus, easily identified by the letter ‘N’ (standing for Night) followed by a number, is a dedicated bus service that operates exclusively from approximately 11:30 PM to 6:00 AM.
 It was designed specifically to bridge the transportation gap during the hours when the Seoul Metropolitan Subway system is closed for maintenance.
 For tourists, this night transport is a lifesaver because it connects all the major “hotspots” where travelers usually spend their evenings.

-Key Routes You Should Know in 2026
+Key Routes You Should Know

 N13: This route is perfect if you are staying in the Dongdaemun or Gangnam area.
 It passes through major hubs like Gangnam Station, Seoul Station, and Dongdaemun History & Culture Park.